CN: Bullying, suicide, gender and sexuality antagonsims

 It’s terribly embarrassing to remember, and I would regret it, except the wonderful folk from the gay and lesbian support group on campus invited me to start coming to their meetings.
 It was the first time in my life that I got to spend time with people in a community that I hadn’t yet understood I desperately needed.
 So if this reflection happens to reach anyone who was at that meeting in the spring of 1995, or at the GALA meetings afterward, I want to apologize first and thank you second.
 You welcomed me and my internalized oppression, and your welcome helped heal my heart.
 I won’t ever forget you, even though I have forgotten your names.

 But it took a long time to heal, and it was easier to change my socio-political positions than it was to change my relationship with my own body.
-I always had to hedge my identities with disclaimers about how I knew it was sinful and I was resisting it.
+I always had to hedge my identities with disclaimers about how I knew all of this was sinful and I was resisting.
 It wasn’t until around 2005 when I came to deeply, emotionally understand that not only was I genderqueer and bisexual, I was not a terrible person for being so.
 I left my childhood denomination in the spring of 2007, and the freedom I felt to celebrate, rather than demonize, my gender and sexuality was wonderful and healing.

-So here’s my first demand: Recognize that the wounds that trans and gender nonconforming folk have suffered may make it necessary for them to change their religious activities and associations, and that sometimes includes leaving your community.
+So here’s my first demand: Recognize that the wounds that trans and gender-expansive folk have suffered may make it necessary for them to change their religious activities and associations, and that sometimes includes leaving your community.
 Support them in what is best for their well-being.

 These kinds of statements both reflect and empower the terrible ways LGBTQIA+ folk are treated, and these kinds of attitudes and harmful opinions, misguided and unscientific as they are, contribute to the mental and emotional anguish I described earlier.
 I want to be clear: the religious tradition of my childhood systematically taught me to hate and reject my self, and I faithfully and painfully did so for almost three decades of my life.
 But many people are trapped even longer, and many do not survive at all.
 The bigotry that religious folk justify under the guise of religious freedom has real world consequences.
-Their teachings on these matters are abusive and are directly connected to the harm we endure spiritually, mentally, emotionally, and, more times than people are usually comfortable talking about, physically and sexually.
+And it is directly connected to the harm we endure spiritually, mentally, emotionally, and, more times than people are usually comfortable talking about, physically and sexually.

 This is my third demand: Start being honest about the pain this kind of bigotry has caused in people’s lives.
 Don’t hide behind claims that you or your church are exceptional.
 Religious institutions have actively endangered our lives, and we need to know that you recognize that and can be honest about it.